tofu-7/tofu-7/README.md

 ### active projects

-- python version of arrows (hopefully an ai for it later)
+- arrows (hopefully an ai for it later)
 - various worldbuilding projects
 - maintaining a scuffed minecraft server from across an ocean